 There is not Necessarily a “Best Company”

-Most major life insurance companies have a wonderful feature to save money, and it provides incentive for smokers to quit.
-With most companies, if a smoker is able to cease smoking for at least 2 years, the company will reconsider their health rating.
+Most major life insurance companies have a wonderful feature to help you save money, and it provides an incentive for smokers to quit.
+If a smoker is able to cease smoking for at least 2 years, the company will reconsider its health rating.
 In most cases after quitting for 2 years, the company will take the “smoker” rating off of the policy and will assign the person the health rating that they would otherwise receive in underwriting for a non-smoker.